OFFERING A SITUATION DURING WHICH THE PRESENT TURNS INTO PRESENCE: THE SETUP SERIES IN PUBLIC SPHERES

-Video compilation featuring works of SETUPS and EARLY TRAPS series
+Video compilation featuring works of SETUP and EARLY TRAPS series

 Suddenly and omit knocking, someone enters our room: The door moves, inadvertently touching a stick which causes it to fall.
 Its momentum is passed onto other bars and materials which were awkwardly standing there.
 Some slide along the wall, just to be stopped on their path by the edge of the table.
 Bouncing from there, one ends up leaning on a chair, another one hits the shelf, taking down a tray with the abundance of petty objects on it.
 The act concludes with a paper scroll rolling across the floor, leaving us in silent awe, gazing at the mess.